 Michael Weikath: I wouldn’t think so.

-Michael Weikath: There were a few emails being sent back and forth and it’s basically stuff that we had played before.
-Not necessarily everyone, like for instance, Dani has never played “Heavy Metal is the Law”.
-I’m not so sure if he ever played “How Many Tears” before, do you know?
+Michael Weikath: A few emails were being sent back and forth, and it’s the stuff that we had played before.
+Not necessarily everyone; for instance, Dani has never played “Heavy Metal is the Law.”
+I’m not sure if he ever played “How Many Tears” before, do you know?
 But there you go.
-That was the only thing that you had to figure out what to—but the other parts—well I mean Hansen and I have played before all the time except for “Heavy Metal is the Law”.
-It wasn’t known to anyone in the actual Helloween apart Markus and Deris because we played that in Korea and on the “Dark Ride” tour for a few occasions, we had “Heavy Metal is the Law”.
+That was the only thing that you had to figure out what to—but the other parts—well, I mean Hansen and I have played before all the time except for “Heavy Metal is the Law.”
+It wasn’t known to anyone in the actual Helloween apart from Markus and Deris because we played that in Korea, and on the “Dark Ride” tour for a few occasions, we had “Heavy Metal is the Law.”

-Metal-Rules.com: I learned that you are going to play a show in Rock in Rio festival on late September and it’s going to include Kai Hansen as a special guest.
+Metal-Rules.com: I learned that you would play a show at Rock in Rio festival in late September, and it’s going to include Kai Hansen as a special guest.
 Tell us something more about that show?

-Michael Weikath: I think it’s going to take place same way as we do it here except for Gamma Ray won’t be around so he’ll just be there for that special medley or whatever.
+Michael Weikath: I think it’s going to take place the same way as we do it here, except for Gamma Ray won’t be around, so he’ll just be there for that special medley or whatever.

-Metal-Rules.com: After that Rio thing you are going to play, was it altogether 10 shows, in North America but without Gamma Ray.
+Metal-Rules.com: After that Rio thing you are going to play, was it all together ten shows, in North America but without Gamma Ray.
 Why it’s going to be like that?

-Michael Weikath: Yeah, I suppose it’s going to be like that but I don’t know why.
-Maybe there are some cost involved things but it’s quite possible that the Gamma Rays have other things to do or different schedule.
-Or maybe they just don’t see the point in doing it.
+Michael Weikath: Yeah, I suppose it’s going to be like that, but I don’t know why.
+Maybe there are some cost involved things, but the Gamma Rays may have other things to do or a different schedule.
+Or perhaps they just don’t see the point in doing it.
 I don’t know.
-I really don’t know the background of why not.
+I don’t know the background of why not.
 Maybe it’s because of logistics or whatever?

 Metal-Rules.com: Anyway, this tour is going to continue for a while.
-You have plenty of shows across Europe, there some Russian dates, European festivals, Japan and then those U.S. dates.
+You have plenty of shows across Europe.
+There are some Russian dates, European festivals, Japan, and then those U.S. dates.
 Do you have plans to continue the tour after those dates?

-Michael Weikath: That’s always happening if something comes in or there is a promoter making you an offer that fits the time frame.
-I think everything that is good and reliable and doable will be taken.
-You know, the problem is that sometimes people who want to be promoters try to make a show and our booking agent, he is extremely critical and he can tell right from the start if something is survivable or if something is dangerous.
-Because you can go there and it may be a nice person and he wants to do a great concert but he’s never done it before.
+Michael Weikath: That’s always happening if something comes in, or there is a promoter making you an offer that fits the time frame.
+I think everything that is a good and reliable idea and doable will be taken.
+The problem is that sometimes people who want to be promoters try to make a show, and our booking agent is extremely critical, and he can tell right from the start if something is survivable or if something is dangerous.
+Because you can go there and it may be a nice person, and he wants to do a great concert, but he’s never done it before.
 And then you don’t know when you can go to the toilet.
 You don’t know where you can get something to eat.
 Or you don’t have water when you need it; elementary stuff like that.